pauloreis7/Letmeask/README.md

 <a id="license"></a>
 ## 📝 Licença
 ---
-Este projeto esta sobe a licença MIT 🏛️
+Este projeto está sob a licença MIT.
+Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes. 🏛️